hellohq-io/kongfig/README.md

 This fork adds performance improvements when dealing with a high amount of APIs and plugins, as well as reliability improvements.

-See the original [Kongfig](https://github.com/mybuilder/kongfig) documentation for detail.s
+See the original [Kongfig](https://github.com/mybuilder/kongfig) documentation for details.